Table of Contents

 - Steatosis and ballooned hepatocytes may burn out in advanced fibrosis or cirrhosis

-- Other pathological lesions in alcoholic liver disease:
+- Other pathological lesions:

 - Lipogranuloma